Subscribe to join thousands of other ecommerce experts

 - Go for a ‘MoreAggressive’ bidding on products that are on sale in an Advanced Bid Strategy

-- Check your ad schedule as there should be no negative bid adjustments for the ‘Black Weekend’ starting on Grey Thursday and finishing on Cyber Monday
+- Check your ad schedule.
+Bid adjustments should not be negative for the ‘Black Weekend’ starting on Grey Thursday and finishing on Cyber Monday

-- Check your negative keywords and make sure that there are no Black Friday related negatives included in your connected campaigns
+- Check your negative keywords.
+You should not include Black Friday related negatives in your connected campaigns

 - Your budget should not be limited during this time